Showing 1–25 of 38 results

 Frequently asked questions

-Are there any scholarships for women in Florida?
+Are there any scholarships for minorities in Georgia?

-Are there any scholarships for minorities in Florida?
+Are there scholarships in Georgia for college students?

 Yes!
 There are plenty of scholarships available for college students.
 College students are often especially encouraged to apply for scholarships.
 If you are a college senior in Georgia then apply for the Bechtel Corporation Scholarship.
 If you are a college sophomore, then check out the Jimmy Rane Foundation Scholarships.